TilmannHogrefe/iris_r_heroku/README.md

-# iris_r_heroku
+# iris-r-heroku
-Files for uploading shiny web app from R to heroku
+Deploying the iris predictor web app built with R shiny on Heroku